OUR WINNING TEAM IS LED BY:

+Our Microfinance Program is led by Microfinance Director, Grace Mmassy.
 Grace is from Moshi, Tanzania and joined the team in 2007.
 She received her college degree from Community Development Training Institute in Tengeru, Tanzania and an MBA from Eastern and Southern African Management Institute in Arusha.
-Grace used her business background in various capacities at TCF before becoming Director of our rapidly expanding Microfinance Program in 2013.
-Grace is married to our Managing Director, Peter Mmassy, and lives at the Village full time with their three beautiful daughters: Joann, Judith, and Jacqueline.
+Grace used her business background in various capacities at TCF before becoming the Director of our rapidly expanding Microfinance Program in 2013.
+Grace lives at the Rift Valley Children’s Village with her husband, Peter, and their three daughters.

 JONATHAN URIO - SOCIAL WORKER